mutualmobile/lavaca/README.md

 ## Grunt Tasks

 Below is a list of grunt tasks to aid development and facilitate deployment.
-Make sure you are always in `source` directory when you run the following commands.

 ### Server